ohmysmtp/docs/docs/overview/introduction.md

 - **OhMySMTP can only be used for Transactional Email**.
 Sending marketing emails, bulk newsletters or other non-transactional content is strictly prohibited.
 Contact support if you need more details about whether your email is considered transactional or not

-- **Sending attachments are not supported** - this feature is on our backlog and will arrive in a future release
+- **Sending attachments is supported over our HTTPS API** - Rails, Node and SMTP integrations are coming soon!

 - **Ownership of your domain must be confirmed** by DKIM verification before any emails can be sent